jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Something you learn today for fun, could be your golden ticket for a future opportunity.

 Several years ago, this would have been my final word on what to learn, but [Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) are changing the landscape rapidly.
-Those who don't learn how to leverage LLMs and GenAI will be a severe disadvantage.
+Those who don't learn how to leverage LLMs and GenAI will be at a severe disadvantage.
 Navigating LLMs, GenAI, and Agentic Coding will be the topic of my next post.
 (TBD)

 # Learning by Doing